Written-Off Cars: Categories Explained (Cat A, B, S, N)

 Cat N — Non-Structural Damage, Can Be Repaired

-Cat N vehicles do not require a formal structural inspection before returning to the road, though they should of course be repaired safely.
-They are typically sold at smaller discounts than Cat S vehicles — often 10 to 20 percent below market value.
+A Category N write-off has sustained damage that does not affect structural integrity — typically electrical, cosmetic, or non-structural component damage.
+Cat N vehicles do not require a formal structural inspection before returning to the road.
+They typically sell at 10 to 20 percent below market value.

 The Old Categories — Cat C and Cat D

-Before October 2017, the UK used a different categorisation system with four categories — A, B, C, and D. Cat C was broadly equivalent to the current Cat S (structural damage repaired), and Cat D was broadly equivalent to Cat N (non-structural damage repaired).
+Before October 2017, the UK used categories A, B, C, and D. Cat C was broadly equivalent to today's Cat S, and Cat D to Cat N. Both could legally return to the road after repair.

 How to Check if a Car Has Been Written Off